kosar-fatima/kosar-fatima/README.md

 - 💞️ I’m looking to collaborate on open-source projects and innovative app ideas.
 - 📫 How to reach me: [Email me](mailto:kosarfatima1044@gmail.com) | [LinkedIn](www.linkedin.com/in/kausar-fatima-56202925a)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love coding and painting in my free time!
+- ⚡ Fun fact: I love coding and watching movies!